Jump to section

 - Controlling to a point where they don’t respond well when they don’t have power

 - Narcissistic tendencies (sometimes seen at work as toxic leadership)

 It can sometimes be tough to spot a gaslighter.
 Some are charismatic and charming, which can cause people to be unaware that they are being gaslit in the first place.
 Other gaslighters are reserved, making their manipulative tactics less obvious.
 Either way, they all possess the traits listed above.

 6 signs of gaslighting in the workplace

-Gaslighting is a form of psychological abuse that can be more subtle than other types, such as emotional abuse like bullying.
+Gaslighting is a form of psychological abuse that can be more subtle than other types of emotional abuse, like bullying.
 It’s the opposite of feeling psychologically safe.

 1. You hear persistent negative accounts of your performance

-This can be a tricky one to determine.
-This is especially true if that person is your manager or in a position of power, as it’s tough to figure out whether their feedback is valid or not.
+Negative feedback can be difficult to analyze, especially true if it’s coming from your manager or someone in a position of power.
+You need to figure out whether their feedback is valid or not.

 2. The person you think is gaslighting you keeps making negative public comments

 Do you feel like your coworker belittles you in public regularly?
 Have you noticed that others feel uncomfortable when this happens?